|

 Recurring Charge

-amount (ex. $50).
-Basically, you'll setup your account to
+amount of dollars (ex. $50).
+Basically, you'll setup your

 charge

-your credit card, debit card, or bank account the full amount of your
+card, or bank account the full amount of your

 monthly charge.
 On that day each month, your wireless carrier